-The most common complication of adults having standard extracapsular surgery or phacoemulsification for cataracts is clouding of the part of the lens covering (capsule) that remains after surgery, called posterior capsule opacification.
+The most common complication of cataract surgery is clouding of the part of the lens covering (capsule) that remains after surgery, called posterior capsule opacification.
 If the cloudiness affects your vision, you may choose to have a laser surgery called Nd:YAG posterior capsulotomy to correct this problem.

 The doctor will apply topical anesthetic (eyedrops) so that you won't feel pain.
-Then he or she will use a laser (Nd:YAG laser) is used to cut a hole in the clouded back lining of the lens capsule to allow light to pass through the membrane to the retina at the back of the eye.
+Then he or she will use a laser (Nd:YAG laser) to cut a hole in the clouded back lining of the lens capsule.
+This allows light to pass through the membrane to the retina at the back of the eye.

 What To Expect After Surgery

 Nd:YAG laser posterior capsulotomy is an outpatient procedure.
-It does not require anesthesia, and it is painless.
 The person may wait in the outpatient surgery area or the doctor's office for 1 to 2 hours after the procedure so that he or she can have the pressure in the eye (intraocular pressure) checked.
 Intraocular pressure (IOP) is the pressure caused by the fluid inside the eye that helps keep the shape of the eye.
 You should not feel pain after the surgery.